 Find a Substitute

-The most obvious way to avoid this is to find a substitute if at all possible.
-For example, for a simple headache, you might try acetominophen, which doesn’t appear to have the same risk.
-Or, there may be non-medication strategies you can use.
-However, sometimes this isn’t possible, and you have to work on protecting yourself and your hearing while you take the medication in question.
+The most obvious way to avoid this is to find a substitute, if at all possible.
+Ask your doctor if there are medications you can take that have a lower risk.
+If that’s not possible, you have to work on protecting yourself and your hearing while you take the medication in question.

 Monitor Your Hearing

-Work with an audiologist, too, to identify ways to mitigate the tinnitus.
+Work with a hearing specialist, too, to identify ways to mitigate the tinnitus.
 You may need a white-noise machine running when you sleep, or there may be other ways to move that tinnitus into the background so that it doesn’t interfere with your life too much.
-Be sure all of your doctors and the audiologist communicate with each other so that you do not face conflicting instructions.
+Be sure all of your doctors and your hearing specialist communicate with each other.